fleetdm/fleet/docs/infrastructure/adding-hosts-to-kolide.md

 ### Using a flag file to manage flags

 For your convenience, osqueryd supports putting all of your flags into a single file.
-This file is commonly deployed to `/etc/osquery/osquery.flags`.
+We suggest deploying this file to `/etc/osquery/kolide.flags`.
 If you've deployed the appropriate osquery flags to that path, you could simply launch osquery via:

 ```
-osqueryd --flagfile=/etc/osquery/osquery.flags
+osqueryd --flagfile=/etc/osquery/kolide.flags
 ```

-## Configuration Management

-We recommend that you use an infrastructure configuration management tool to manage these osquery configurations consistently across your environment.
-If you're unsure about what configuration management tools your organization uses, contact your company's system administrators.
-If you are evaluating new solutions for this problem, the founders of Kolide have successfully managed configurations in large production environments using [Chef](https://www.chef.io/chef/) and [Puppet](https://puppet.com/).
+## Enrolling multiple macOS hosts

+If you're managing an enterprise environment with multiple Mac devices, you likely have an enterprise deployment tool like [Munki](https://www.munki.org/munki/) or [Jamf Pro](https://www.jamf.com/products/jamf-pro/) to deliver software to your mac fleet.
+You can deploy osqueryd and enroll all your macs into Kolide using your software management tool of choice.

+First, [download](https://osquery.io/downloads/) and import the osquery package into your software management repository.
+You can also use the community supported [autopkg recipe](https://github.com/autopkg/keeleysam-recipes/tree/master/osquery) to keep osqueryd updated.

+Next, you will have to create an enrollment package to get osqueryd running and talking to Kolide.
+Specifically, you'll have to create a custom package because you have to provide specific information about your Kolide deployment.
+To make this as easy as possible, we've created a Makefile to help you build a macOS enrollment package.

+First, download the Kolide repository from GitHub and navigate to the `tools/mac` directory of the repository.

+Next, you'll have to edit the `config.mk` file.
+You'll find all of the necessary information by clicking "Add New Host" in your kolide server.

+ - Set the `KOLIDE_HOSTNAME` variable to the FQDN of your Kolide server.
+ - Set the `ENROLL_SECRET` variable to the enroll secret you got from Kolide.
+ - Paste the contents of the Kolide TLS certificate after the following line:
+      ```
+      define KOLIDE_TLS_CERTIFICATE
+      ```

+Note that osqueryd requires a full certificate chain, even for certificates which might be trusted by your keychain.
+The "Fetch Kolide Certificate" button in the Add New Host screen will attempt to fetch the full chain for you.

+Once you've configured the `config.mk` file with the correct variables, you can run `make` in the `tools/mac` directory.
+Running `make` will create a new `kolide-enroll.pkg` file which you can import into your software repository and deploy to your mac fleet.

+The enrollment package must installed after the osqueryd package, and will install a LaunchDaemon to keep the osqueryd process running.